benwaffle/the-vala-manual/reference_types.md

 # Reference types

 Instances of reference types are always stored on the heap.
 Variables of reference types contain references to the instances, rather than the instances themselves.
-Assigning an instance of a reference type to a variable or field will not make a copy of the data, instead only the reference to the data is copied.
-This means that both variables will refer to the same data, and so changes made to that data using one of the references will be visible when using the other.
+Assigning an instance of a reference type to a variable or field will not make a copy of the data, only a reference to it.
+This means that both variables will refer to the same data.
+Changes made to that data using one of the references will be visible when using the other.

 Instances of any reference type can be assigned a variable that is declared "weak".
 This implies that the variable must not be known to the type instance.
 A reference counted type does not increase its reference count after being assigned to a weak variable: a weak variable cannot take ownership of an instance.